 - They feel part of and contributing to the community, helping to improve their future well-being.

 Funding for the pilot project was provided by the Royal Society of Arts, and now thanks to funding from the Hounslow Community Grant, we are able to continue this project in Isleworth.
-A grant from John Lyon’s Charity enabled a pilor group to start up in Ealing in November 2015.
-The young people from the OK Youth Groups have made a CD and some have performed with the Music School at the Christmas Concerts.
+A grant from Heathrow Community Fund’s Communities for Youth Programme is funding the OK Music Group in Ealing.
+The young people from the OK Music Groups have made a CD and some have performed at the Music School Christmas Concerts.
 Some of them have already gone on to find work or go back to college and been able to further their love of music.

-For further feedback see Testimonials OK Youth Group.
+For further feedback see Testimonials OK Music Group.